 CAPS on Camera features a variety of videos that range from clinical, to informative, to just plain fun.
 Our staff is here to provide support to those in our community who are looking to gain knowledge of different mental health issues and identify applicable skills in navigating difficult life situations.
 Take from this channel what you find appropriate to your current situation, and don’t forget to have fun along the way.

-CAPS is open and available to support our entire FGCU community throughout the upcoming summer months.
+CAPS is open and available to support our entire FGCU community.

 All CAPS services are currently being offered through Telehealth, please come to CAPS' physical location ONLY if you are experiencing a mental health crisis.
 If you are experiencing an emergency, please call your local emergency services.

 If you are struggling with the impact of the virus, the American Foundation for Suicide Prevention has offered some useful tips.

 Counseling and Psychological Services (CAPS) is the main source of mental health support and psycho-therapeutic services on campus

 Our center is fully accredited and most of our services are covered for students who are enrolled in the current semester and/or who have already paid health fees for the current academic term.
 Unfortunately, we cannot provide services for students who are not enrolled in the current semester, alumni, faculty or staff.
 The one exception is for students who are taking one semester off between two enrolled semesters.
 In that case, the student can pay a Health Bridge fee ($54) to bridge the gap in services between two enrolled semesters.
 A Health Bridge is required for students to be seen for one semester following the last semester in which they were enrolled (for example, during the summer following a spring semester in which they were enrolled).
 The fee can be paid at Student Health or visit the CAPS office to pick up the appropriate forms for payment at the registrar's office.